brooklynrail/brooklynrail-platform/content/events/2020/11/brad-kahlhamer-with-susan-harris.md

 ---
 title: Brad Kahlhamer with Susan Harris
 summary: Artist Brad Kahlhamer will be in conversation with scholar, curator, and Rail board member Susan Harris.
-We'll conclude with a poetry reading.
+We'll conclude with a poetry reading from Aria Aber.
 people:
   - person: brad-kahlhamer
     event_bio: Brad Kahlhamer is an artist known for his multi-media practice,